- Maintaining a healthier pregnancy

 Optimal baby positioning at the time of birth also eliminates the potential for dystocia, and therefore, results in easier and safer deliveries for both mama and baby.

-Sage Birth & Wellness Collective chiropractors are passionate about helping people.
-If you’re looking for a Chiropractor, Sage has two amazing doctors who work gently and holistically to help you.
+Sage Birth & Wellness Collective’s Chiropractor, Dr. Elyssa Wright, is passionate about helping people.
+If you’re looking for a Chiropractor, she will work gently and holistically to help you and/or your new baby.
 Whether you are just thinking about becoming pregnant, are currently expecting a baby, or in your postpartum time, please reach out!
 For Dr. Elyssa, click here.